aws-samples/serverless-patterns/cdk-appsync-sqs/README.md

-# AppSync HTTP resolver to SNS
+# AppSync HTTP resolver to SQS

-This project contains a sample AWS CDK template for using [AWS AppSync](https://aws.amazon.com/appsync/) with [AWS SNS](https://aws.amazon.com/sns/) as an HTTP data source.
+This project contains a sample AWS CDK template for using [AWS AppSync](https://aws.amazon.com/appsync/) with [AWS SQS](https://aws.amazon.com/sqs/) as an HTTP data source.

-In the given pattern, AWS AppSync provides a `publish` query that sends a message to the configured SNS topic.
-The query returns the response MessageId, and the SequenceNumber if using a  FIFO (first-in-first-out) topic.
+In the given pattern, AWS AppSync provides a `sendMessage` query that sends a message to the configured SQS queue.
+The query returns the response MessageId, and the MD5OfMessageBody of the response.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.